Canon G1 X Mark II vs Sony A9

 |Sony A7 III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 |Sony A7 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A9 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

 Studio photographers will appreciate that the Sony A9 (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
+Both the G1X Mark II and the A9 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark II better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G1 X Mark II:

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.